-- Reduce tiredness and some treatment side-effects
+- · Reduce tiredness and some treatment side-effects

 - Reduce anxiety and depression

-- · Improve your mood and quality of life
+- Improve your mood and quality of life

 - Strengthen your muscles, joints and bones

 - Reduce the risk of other health issues

 Talk to your doctor or nurse before starting or increasing the amount of exercise you take.
-They can advise you on the type and amount of exercise that is safe for you.
+They can advise you on the type and amount of exercise that is safe for you or they may refer you to a physiotherapist, who can advise you and may recommend an exercise programme for you.